 In addition to the benefits listed above, CBG has been found to have an effect on improving appetite and many other ailments, which need further research for confirmation.

 The CBG was discovered as early as 1964

 CBG is not in itself a new discovery.
 The CBG was first identified from hemp in 1964.
 The compound was discovered together by researchers Raphael Mechoulam and Yehil Gaoni (8).

 However, isolating CBG from hemp is not as easy as isolating CBD, which has made the launch of CBG products slower and more laborious.
 Now, several manufacturers have invented ways to extract CBG efficiently.
 At the moment, there are e.g. CBG oil, CBG capsules, CBG cosmetics, CBG candies, CBG flowers and more.
 CBG products.

 CBG is called the mother of all cannabinoids, as CBG forms all other hemp cannabinoids.
 CBG is also known as the cannabinoid stem cell and the “Rolls Royce” of cannabis.

 Like all other cannabinoids, CBG is present in hemp in acid form (CBG-A).
-Enzymes allow cannabigeric acid (CBG-A) to form other better-known cannabinoid acids such as THC-A and CBD-Awhich in turn are converted over time to THC, CBD and other non-acid cannabinoid compounds (4).
+Enzymes allow cannabigeric acid (CBG-A) to form other better-known cannabinoid acids such as THC-A and CBD-A, which in turn transform over time into THC, CBD and other non-acidic cannabinoid compounds (9).
 Finally, the remaining CBG-A (approximately 1%) decarboxylated CBG.
 A total of at least 120 different cannabinoids have been found in hemp.